Teenage Mutant Ninja Turtles (2012 TV series) season 5: Plot

 Commander at one point and seeks to destroy the Utroms.

-During Halloween, the Turtles and their time-traveling ally, Renet, are reunited with their enemy, Savanti Romero as he plans to turn all of New York City into a monster-filled dystopia while sending them back in time at Transylvania, during the age of Dracula and 1810s Central Europe, with Frankenstein.
+During Halloween, the Turtles and their time-traveling ally, Renet, are reunited with their enemy, Savanti Romero as he plans to turn all of New York City into a monster-filled dystopia while sending them back in time at Transylvania, during the age of Count Dracula and 1810s Central Europe where Victor Frankenstein creates his infamous monster.

 The Turtles once again meet their counterparts from the 1987 series.
 The 1987 versions of the Shredder and Krang have fled to the 2012 reality and seek help from the 2012 versions of Bebop and Rocksteady as they plan to conquer both dimensions.
 The Mighty Mutanimals are later enlisted by the Turtles to help stop the villains.

 Production

 On July 10, 2015, Nickelodeon ordered a fifth season of Teenage Mutant Ninja Turtles.
 The first four episodes were released to DVD on March 21, 2017, two days after the TV-premiere.

 On March 2, 2017, Nickelodeon announced that season five would be the show's final season.
 It was renamed Tales of the Teenage Mutant Ninja Turtles for this last season, and its opening titles were changed.

 "The Wasteland Warrior, "The Impossible Desert", and "Carmageddon!" are typically presented as a television film, Raphael: Mutant Apocalypse.

 Although these episodes were not the last to air, and not officially considered canon by Nickelodeon, they were the last episodes produced.
 In an interview, executive producer Ciro Nieli revealed that he intended for these episodes to be the series finale in order to prevent any alteration of the timeline that he and the rest of the crew had built, despite the episodes' contradictions to previously established canon (most notably Renet's description of the future from the Season 3 episode "Turtles in Time").

 Nickelodeon ultimately aired the episodes (and their film compilation) on Nicktoons in the middle of the season, marketing "Wanted: Bebop and Rocksteady" as the series finale instead.